KarenK11/KarensPortfolio/README.md

 The social section of the footer allows users to visit my social profiles by having them click the social icons.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 <h3>Features Left to Implement</h3>
 Another feature idea I would love to implement further down the line would be direct links to my past work and projects so that prospective clients and employers could gain an even better perspective of my work.
+I imagine that this would be another, separate page on my site

 <h3>Technologies Used</h3>
 <li>HTML: https://html.com/.
 Used to build the skeleton structure of my portfolio.</li>